TikTok's Simple Blackhead Removal Hack Actually Works

 Are there any side effects of TikTok's blackhead removal hack?

-There's no denying benzoyl peroxide and salicylic acid make a great team for tackling blackheads but it pays to start slowly, like I did.
-Acids can also make skin very sensitive to sunlight, so wearing a high factor, broad spectrum sunscreen during the day is a must to protect your skin.
-As well as this, Aimee suggests not using benzoyl peroxide with retinol, as both can be irritating.
-"It is important when using these two ingredients to follow expert advice on when and how much to use," says Aimee, so always read the instructions on the label.
+There's no denying benzoyl peroxide and salicylic acid can make a great team for tackling blackheads but it pays to start slowly, like I did.
+Acids also make skin very sensitive to sunlight, so wearing a high-factor broad-spectrum sunscreen during the day is a must to protect your skin.
+Piper suggests not using benzoyl peroxide with retinol, as both can be irritating.
+"It is important when using these two ingredients to follow expert advice on when and how much to use," Piper says, so always read the instructions on the label.
 "Using too much can have adverse effects and create further concerns.
 Always consult a dermatologist or skin specialist if you are unsure."

-In my case, the benzoyl peroxide product I chose was a rinse-off treatment (a lot gentler than a leave-on) and the salicylic acid serum relatively low at 0.5% concentration.
+In my case, the benzoyl peroxide product I chose was a rinse-off treatment, which is a lot gentler than a leave-on since it has significantly less time to absorb into the skin, and the salicylic acid serum relatively low at 0.5% concentration.

 How do you get rid of blackheads for good?

-Not all experts recommend pore strips but if you're going to give them a go, try Starface Lift Off Pore Strips, £4.99, which are a lot easier to peel off than others I've used.
-What I'd suggest avoiding?
-Pore vacuum tools.
-Risks include permanent scarring, painful bruising, broken capillaries and hyperpigmentation.
+Not all experts recommend pore strips, but if you're going to give them a go, try Starface Lift Off Pore Strips, which are a lot easier to peel off than others I've used.
+What I'd suggest avoiding are pore vacuum tools: Risks include permanent scarring, painful bruising, broken capillaries, and hyperpigmentation.

-Lastly, if you'd rather head to a professional, there's a number of treatments that can help get rid of blackheads and clogged pores, says Aimee, including facials such as the famous HydraFacial: a medical-grade technique that deep-cleans the skin.
+Lastly, if you'd rather head to a professional, there's a number of treatments that can help get rid of blackheads and clogged pores, Piper says — including the HydraFacial, a medical-grade technique that deep-cleans the skin with zero inflammation or downtime.